What was the Titanic?

 Bruce Ismay, of the White Star Line, hoped that the Titanic would make the fastest ever crossing from Southampton to New York.

-The Titanic was on of the first ships to have a swimming pool on board.
+Swimming Pool: The Titanic was one of the first ships to have a swimming pool on board.
 It was filled with sea water which was heated by the boilers.
 There were separate times for men and women.

 - A Renault 35hp car

 - 50 cases of toothpaste